-We never thought that life will change like this.
-We were living a normal life and this pandemic happened and wrecked our finances.
+We never thought that life would change like this.
+We were living an everyday life, and this pandemic happened and wrecked our finances.

 This is a lesson to learn that anything may happen.
-It is in our best interests to be ready financially.
+So it is in our best interests to be ready financially.
 And we are not sure when this will be over.
-The world economy will be struggling for some time, though we will bounce back to normal lives.
+The world economy will struggle for some time, but we will return to our everyday lives.

 If we want to take control of the finances after this pandemic is over, we need to take some drastic steps to control our spending.
-There are few things which you can do to save some money during these times of lockdown.
+However, there are a few things that you can do to save some money during these times of lockdown.

 1. Control your spending

-There is no better way to save money than controlling your spending.
-I know, with all the markets and showrooms being closed at the moment, most of us are not spending any money on unnecessary things.
+There is no better way to save money than to control your spending.
+I know, with all the markets and showrooms being closed now, most of us are not spending any money on unnecessary things.

 If you feel like you are still doing a lot of online shopping, this is the time to stop and save any cash or savings for the future.